Need a VIRTUAL Lactation Consultant?

 Review your history, goals and I complete an assessment.

-Form a care plan with *you*.
+Form a care plan with YOU.
 This means you and I form short term and long term plans/instructions on how to work toward your breastfeeding goals.

 6) After the appointment I follow with a report for your Physician(s) so we are all on the same page AND email you the Care Plan along with helpful resources.

 7) My goal is to help you – put you at ease and develop a personalized plan.
+You can call or message me with your questions.

 Breastfeeding isn't always easy.
 I know that, I've lived that and thats my speciality!
 I help families make this work for them whatever that looks like.